n-deleforge/homey/README.md

 ## What's up in the last version ?
 - New menu, much less intrusive and more comprehensive
-- A fez changes in the app's display
+- A few changes in the app's display

 ## How to use it ?